lionkmp/ai64_extractor/README.txt

 e.g. a single prg in a d64 in a zip):

 C64 files:
-D64: extraced if 1 file only and BAM is valid.
+D64: extracted if 1 file only and BAM is valid.
 Kept as D64 otherwise.
      Hi-score files (if identified) are ignored if there is only 1 more file.
      Some BAM validation messages in names/header are taken into consideration.
-T64: extraced to files (if there is a single file named "FILE" is inside,
+T64: extracted to files (if there is a single file named "FILE" is inside,
      the name of the original t64 is used when saving it to prg.)
 P00: extracted to normal files
 PRG: copied as is